 FAQs: Straight Talk on Friends & Pressure

-A: Honestly?
+Honestly?
 That’s their answer, and it’s a brutal one.
 If someone drops you for having a boundary, they were a loan, not a friend.
-You were just borrowing their time until you said “no.” It hurts like hell, but it also makes space for the people who will stick around for the real you—the one who says “no” sometimes.
+You were just borrowing their time until you said “no.” It hurts, but it also makes space for the people who will stick around for the real you.

-A: You don’t need a grand speech!
+You don’t need a grand speech!
+Keep it simple and casual.
 The more you explain, the more they’ll debate.
-Keep it simple and casual.
-Some go-tos:
+Try these:

 Say it like you mean it (even if you’re shaking inside), and change the subject.

-A: It is NEVER too late.
-They might be shocked at first because they’re used to the old you.
-They might even push back hard.
+It is NEVER too late.
+People might be shocked at first because they’re used to the old you.
 That’s okay.
-Just stay consistent.
-You can literally just say, “Yeah, I know I used to, but I’m not into that anymore.”
-You don’t owe them an apology for changing and growing.
+Stay consistent.
+You can literally say, “Yeah, I know I used to, but I’m not into that anymore.”
+You don’t owe anyone an apology for changing and growing.

-A: Don’t focus on “finding friends.”
+Don’t focus on “finding friends.”
 That’s overwhelming.
 Focus on finding your people by doing stuff you genuinely love.
-Remember Sarah from the story?
-She joined robotics.
-Join the hiking club, the art room, the volunteer group, the online forum for that game you love.
+Join the hiking club, the art room, the volunteer group, or the online forum for that game you love.
 Friends you meet through shared passions just fit better.
 They like you for you, not for what you’ll do for them.

 Also Read : How Social Media Supercharges Peer Pressure for Teens (And What Actually Helps)